alexellis/arkade/README.md

 >
 > [Michael Cade @ Kasten](https://twitter.com/MichaelCade1/status/1390403831167700995?s=20)

-> You've to install latest and greatest tools for your daily @kubernetesio tasks?
+> You've to install the latest and greatest tools for your daily @kubernetesio tasks?
 No problem, check out #arkade the open source #kubernetes marketplace 👍
 >
 > [Thorsten Hans](https://twitter.com/ThorstenHans/status/1457982292597608449?s=20) - Cloud Native consultant

-> If you want to install quickly a new tool in your dev env or in your k8s cluster you can use the Arkade (https://github.com/alexellis/arkade) easy and quick you should try out!
+> If you want to install quickly a new tool in your dev env or in your k8s cluster you can use the Arkade (https://github.com/alexellis/arkade) easy and quick you should try it out!
 Ps.
 I contribute to this project 🥰
 >
 > [Carlos Panato](https://twitter.com/comedordexis/status/1423339283713347587) - Staff engineer @ Mattermost